 Paint Out 2019

-2019’s outdoor painting programme brings us to Cambridge with Cheffins Fine Art for the first time (13-15 May), The Sainsbury Centre for Visual Arts (2-5 July), a collaboration with the Holt Festival (19 July), and with the Norwich Hostry Festival (15 Oct).
-Our premier Norfolk plein air event will offer a variety of visual stimuli from beach and pine at Wells next the Sea (2 July), inland Broads at How Hill (3 July), park at Houghton Hall (4 July), modern at UEA & the Sainsbury Centre (5 July) culminating in judging, awards, a private view and an exhibition till 7 July.
+2019’s outdoor painting programme brought us to Cambridge with Cheffins Fine Art for the first time (13-15 May), The Sainsbury Centre for Visual Arts (1-7 July), a collaboration with the Holt Festival (19 July), and with the Norwich Hostry Festival (15 Oct).
+Our premier Norfolk plein air event offered variety of visual stimuli from beach and pine at Wells next the Sea, inland Broads at How Hill, park, house and Henry Moore sculptures at Houghton Hall, modern and more sculptues at UEA & the Sainsbury Centre culminating in judging, awards, a private view and an exhibition till 7 July – now online.

 Plein Air – Art works carried out in the open air – chiefly painting.

 The Paint Out competitions and invitationals accept any 2-dimensional media or mixed-media applied to a canvas/board/paper embracing drawing, pastels, oils, watercolour, gouache, acrylic, pen and ink, screen-printing, and even digital in certain categories.
 Innovation and originality are encouraged alongside traditional art forms.
 We are increasingly moving towards displaying mostly unframed ‘art in the raw’, showing off plein air art in a fresh way, hot – or rather wet off the easel.